sillitoe/moosex-templated/README.md

 they live.
 Going along with those defaults should get you up and running within a couple lines of code.

-If you don't want to go with those default suggestions then the intention is to provide enough flexible to fit in with your setup with the minimum of fuss (if not, then patches/suggestions are always welcome).
+If you don't want to go with those default suggestions then there should be enough flexibility to fit your setup with the minimum of fuss (patches/suggestions are always welcome).

 ## What this module doesn't aim to be

-This module is not intended to be an attempt at a MVC framework.
+This module is not intended to be a replacement for the kind of heavy lifting that a real MVC framework should be doing.

+If you are considering using this for web based rendering then I would strongly suggest looking at [Catalyst](https://metacpan.org/pod/Catalyst), [Dancer2](https://metacpan.org/pod/Dancer2), [Mojolicious](https://metacpan.org/pod/Mojolicious), etc.

 # SEE ALSO